sergeykelnik/webUI-automation-project/README.md

 # demoqa-webUI-automation-project

-## Automation testing on demoqa.com page
+## Automation testing on demoqa.com page (Page Object Model)

+## Technologies/Tools used:

+1. Java
+2. Maven
+3. TestNG
+4. Selenium WebDriver
+5. IntelliJ
+6. Java Faker
+7. AutoIT

 ##
 In order the tests to start, you will have to download drivers accordingly to the versions of your web browers in the resources->drivers directory.